a-sit-plus/signum/docs/docs/supreme.md

     **NEVER** re-use an IV!
 Let the Supreme KMP crypto provider auto-generate them!

-In addition to runtime checks for matching algorithms and parameters, algorithms, keys and sealed boxes need matching characteristics to be used with each other.
+In addition to runtime checks for matching algorithms and parameters, algorithms, keys, and sealed boxes need matching characteristics to be used with each other.
 This approach does come with one caveat: It forces you to know what you are dealing with.
 Luckily, there is a very effective remedy: [contracts](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.contracts/).